ffbsee/FFNodeList/README.md

 ```
 pip install datetime
 ```
-All other used modules are in built-in on python3.
+All other used modules are built-in on python3.

 # License: